Laurentians – Petit Train du Nord

 August 25-31, 2020

-The Laurentians, north of Montréal, Quebec is a world-famous destination of mountain peaks, forests, lakes, and swift running rivers.
+The Laurentians, north of Montréal, Quebec, are a world-famous destination of mountain peaks, forests, lakes, and swiftly running rivers.
 Le Petit Train du Nord is a 223 kilometre long multi-use trail that winds among the hills.
-The longest linear park in Canada, the “P’tit train du Nord” literally means the “Little Train of the North”.
+The longest linear park in Canada, the “P’tit Train du Nord” literally means the “Little Train of the North”.
 The trail is built on an old railway line, which used to bring thousands of people into the Laurentians for their summer vacations and winter skiing from the 1930s to the 1960s.

 Being built on the old train line, the “Petit Train” is an easy-to-ride trail.
 There are a few long gradual uphill sections but overall it is gentle riding, impressive considering that it winds its way through the Laurentian Mountains.

 The old railway stations on the trail have been converted into cafés, restaurants, museums, tourist information points, and rest areas.
-The natural scenery of the Laurentians allows in a few charming small towns to linger at for breaks along the way.
+The natural scenery of the Laurentians lets in a few charming small towns to linger in for breaks along the way.

-While riding on cycling trails is great we like to get off the pathways and do some exploring among the countryside.
-Giving us a full week or riding, we will alternate between the Petit Train du Nord and selected road riding.
+While riding on cycling trails is great, we like to get off the pathways and do some exploring in the countryside.
+Giving us a full week of riding, we will alternate between the Petit Train du Nord and selected road riding.

 We will begin our tour with a warm-up on the south extension of the path system before shuttling northward from Saint-Jérôme in the afternoon.
 The northern portion of the trail (between Mont-Laurier & Labelle) has towns fewer and further apart and is more natural, and more rugged.
 Further southward, the rivers along the trail turn to lakes,with more villages and small towns along the way.
 We continue on until reaching our end point back at Saint-Jerome.